zeroshann/CC103-FinalProject-CS1205-Team8/README.md

 ## ❓ Problem Description

+Fast food chains face significant challenges managing orders efficiently — especially during peak hours.
+Problems like inaccurate orders, delays in handling urgent requests, and long wait times lead to customer dissatisfaction and reduced service quality (Blankenship, 2025).

+QuickServe is a C++ console-based application designed to solve these problems by helping restaurant staff manage orders in an organized, efficient, and prioritized manner.

 ### What problem are we solving?

 Fast food restaurants handle a high volume of orders that must be served *efficiently and fairly*.
 Without a structured system: